Reset

 Background

-The case arose from two separate incidents where the accused-appellant, Salvador Tulagan, sexually abused his nine-year-old neighbor, AAA, first by inserting his finger into her vagina in September 2011, and later by having sexual intercourse with her in October 2011, leading to charges of sexual assault and statutory rape respectively.
+The case arose from two separate incidents where the accused-appellant, Salvador Tulagan, sexually abused his nine-year-old neighbor, AAA.
+The first incident involved Tulagan inserting his finger into AAA's vagina (sexual assault), and the second involved Tulagan having sexual intercourse with AAA (statutory rape).
+These acts prompted the filing of criminal charges, leading to a legal battle that reached the Supreme Court, necessitating a clarification of the complex interplay between different penal laws concerning child sexual abuse.

 Criminal Law II